awhiriskey/Simple-Multi-Layer-Perceptron/README.md

 # Simple-Multi-Layer-Perceptron
-A Simple Multi Layer Perceptron developed in Python.
+A Simple Multi Layer Perceptron developed in Python using the Backpropagation algorithm with stochastic gradient decent.
 Two tests are also implemented